Education & Training

 - Family Donation Conversation (FDC) ELearning program: provides material to support the FDC training to reinforce key learnings.

-The Operating Theatre Nurses Workshop is specifically designed for theatre nurses and provides participants with an overview of the donation process as well as an opportunity to discuss and explore topics that are unique to theatre nurses relating to the organ donation process and organ retrieval surgery.
+This workshop is specifically designed for perioperative nurses and provides participants with an overview of the organ and tissue donation process.
+It offers a forum to discuss and explore topics unique to perioperative nurses including the surgical set-up, organ retrieval surgery and post-operative care.

-To register for a workshop, please visit https://www.acn.edu.au/cpd
+To view available workshop dates and to register for a workshop, please visit www.donatelife.gov.au/for-healthcare-workers/professional-training/perioperative-workshop.

-Overview of Organ & Tissue Donation e-learning module
+Organ and Tissue Authority - Eye and Tissue Donation e-learning module

 This e-learning module is designed for health professionals to increase awareness of eye and tissue donation and transplantation and outlines your role as a health professional within the process.